Department of Biodiversity, Earth and Environmental Sciences

-Each year, a number of students from the Department of Biodiversity, Earth and Environmental Sciences expand their horizons by participating in study and research abroad opportunities.
-These valuable experiences offer personal growth, academic enrichment and the chance to explore the world while gaining hands-on experience in the discipline.
-BEES students have studied marine science while sailing around New Zealand, worked in conservation biology to save pangolins in Vietnam, and explored diversity in culture and education by studying in classrooms all over the world.
+Students in the Biodiversity, Earth and Environmental Sciences (BEES) department expand their horizons through study and research abroad.
+These valuable opportunities offer our students personal growth, academic enrichment and the chance to explore the world while gaining hands-on experience across the discipline.